daniel-kun/kubedev/README.md

     "description": "My fancy service 🎆",
     "imagePullSecrets": "foo-creds", # Your docker registry auth credentials "imageRegistry": "foo-registry", # Your docker registry
+    "helmReleaseName": "myservice-v1", # An optional name of the helm release.
+If not specified, 'name' will be used.
     "polaris-config": "/path/to/polaris-config.yaml", # specify a custom configuration file for polaris audits "required-envs": {
       "MYSERVICE_ENV": {